chmitch/mdwguide/src/lab_1/README.md

 * Database Schema
 * Database code (Store Procedure, Function, Triggers, etc)
-* Data
+* Data migration
 * SSIS code set refactor

 Guidelines will be provided below but you will have to determine how best to migrate.
-At the end of the migration compare your end state to the one we've published into the "FINAL" folder.
+At the end of the migration compare your end state to the one we've published into the "setup/lab1_coach" folder.
 The detailed migration guide below is here for things to consider during your migration.
 Please follow this [outline](https://techcommunity.microsoft.com/t5/datacat/migrating-data-to-azure-sql-data-warehouse-in-practice/ba-p/305355) and cross-reference it for a comprehensive list of items to consider during a migraiton.

 ## Database Schema migration steps